 What simpler way to expand the time you have in class than to use relevant and meaningful pre-recorded material for video instruction in your classroom?
 And what better way to connect your learners to content with a medium they enjoy?
 From curating and enhancing videos for interactivity to making your own for accessing anywhere at anytime, you can take video instruction to the limit in your daily teaching.

-One of the best classroom video tips we can offer is that, like any other media, video is meant to be used in supplemental way.
-It’s always more effective to make meaningful human connections to students first, and make edtech enhancement secondary.
+One of the best classroom video tips we can offer is that, like any other media, video is meant to be used in a supplemental way.
+It’s always more effective to make meaningful human connections to students firs and make edtech enhancement secondary.

 When you can’t bring the kids to a real live London Symphony Orchestra concert, a short video excerpt would do.
 This is the most basic use of video in the classroom.
 When using this method, remember that you don’t have to show the entire video if not all of it is relevant.